TomDeneire/ulpia/README.md

 It is named after the [Ulpian library](https://en.wikipedia.org/wiki/Ulpian_Library), a Roman library founded by the Emperor Trajan in AD 114 and  the major library in the Western World upon the destruction of the Library of Alexandria in the 3rd century.

+## How can I use Ulpia?

+As an aggregator, Ulpia is a discovery tool meant to locate or identify rare books, rather than get a detailed bibliographical description of them.

 ## How is Ulpia made?

 Ulpia is a serverless API aggregator with a "back-end" in Go (compiled to WebAssembly) and a front-end in JavaScript and Bootstrap CSS.